History, tourist information, and nearby accommodation

 The older of the 'Kilmartin Crosses' dates to the late 9th or early 10th century while the other is probably late medieval.
 The crosses used to stand outside the church but were moved within the building for protection from the elements.

-The taller of the crosses depicts a crucifixion.
+The tallest of the crosses depicts a crucifixion.
 A section of the cross arm was lost but later rediscovered and has now been attached once more to the cross head with a metal bar.
 The smaller cross is wonderfully carved with a variety of geometric patterns.
 The rear of the cross has patterns carved around a rounded central boss.

 The older of the Kilmartin crosses has even inspired Celtic style jewellery in the shape of the cross.
 In addition to the two large crosses, there is another small cross fragment within the church.
 As for the church itself, the building largely dates to a restoration in 1834 which replaced a late 18th-century church.
 That 18h century building itself replaced a medieval church known to exist at least as early as 1304.